enBloc-org/kindly/README.md

 This command has been set up with `start-server-and-test` npm package to spin up the local server ahead of running end-to-end tests.
 Unit tets for components are also run in the same script by using the experimental playwright-ct package.

+Individual tests can be run using `npx playwright test /pathToTestFile`

 ### Other: Nodemailer

 **Nodemailer:**